Nino Cipri

 Nino Cipri is a science fiction writer, editor, and educator.
 Their works have been nominated for the Nebula, Hugo, Locus, World Fantasy, and Shirley Jackson Awards.

 Personal life

 Cipri identifies as queer and trans/nonbinary.
-A graduate of the 2014 Clarion Writers Workshop, they earned an MFA in fiction from the University of Kansas in 2019.
+A graduate of the 2014 Clarion Workshop, they earned an MFA in fiction from the University of Kansas in 2019.
 Cipri has previously worked as a stagehand, bookseller, bike mechanic at Divvy, food columnist for a Chicago culture website, and as a labor organizer.
 Their partner is writer Nibedita Sen.